Skip to content

 Handle post-payment events

-Bacs Direct Debit payments are an asynchronous method, so funds are not immediately available.
+Bacs Direct Debit is a delayed notification payment method, so funds aren’t immediately available.

-It takes 3 business days to confirm the success or failure of a Bacs Direct Debit payment when a mandate is already in place and 6 business days when a new mandate must be collected.
-Payments made after 20:00 UTC are submitted the following business day.
+It takes 4 business days to confirm the success or failure of a Bacs Direct Debit payment when a mandate is already in place and 7 business days when you must collect a new mandate.

 Stripe sends multiple events during the payment process and after the payment is complete.
 Use the Dashboard webhook tool or follow the webhook guide to receive these events and run actions, like sending an order confirmation email to your customer, logging the sale in a database, or starting a shipping workflow.